solve-coagulate/lispfun/README.md

 - Example scripts demonstrate factorials, Fibonacci numbers, list processing, macros and loops.
 - A comprehensive unit test suite with Lisp programs stored alongside each interpreter.

+## Bootstrapping vs Self-Hosting

+`run_bootstrap.py` always launches the initial Python implementation.
+It reads `evaluator.lisp` and loads `eval2` into the environment.
+Once `eval2` is available the interpreter can evaluate its own source code purely in Lisp.
+This ability to execute itself is what we call *self&#8209;hosting*.
+Python remains responsible for parsing and starting the system, but after bootstrapping all evaluation is handled by Lisp code.

 ## Documentation

 Separate documents describe each interpreter: